chrrrisw/kmel_db/kmel_db_format.md

 ### The Genre Title Table

-Number short ints consistent with number of titles.
+The Genre Title Table consists of indices pointing to the Main Index to indicate which titles belong to this genre.

-### Unknown 3
+### Unknown 5

 Number short ints consistent with number of titles.